Director: Ishiro Honda

 Release Date: 8/1/1968

 MPAA Rating: G

 Godzilla, Rodan, Mothra, Manda, Varan, Baragon, Minilla, Kumonga, Anguirus, and Gorosaurus are confined to Monsterland—a secure location in the Ogasawara island chain—per a United Nations’ directive.
 When Kilaaks—members of a feminine alien race—eliminate the barrier surrounding Monsterland, Godzilla and his fellow kaiju proceed to attack and destroy several of the most heavily populated cities (Moscow, Paris, Beijing, London, and New York City) in the world.
-Only Katsuo Yamabe (Akira Kubo)—captain of the rocket ship Moonlight SY-3—and his crew can infiltrate the Kilaaks’ lunar headquarters before King Ghidorah, a mysterious fire dragon/UFO, and the remaining Earth-bound monsters annihilate the entire planet.
+Only Katsuo Yamabe (Akira Kubo)—captain of the rocket ship Moonlight SY-3—can infiltrate the Kilaaks’ lunar headquarters before King Ghidorah, a mysterious fire dragon/UFO, and the remaining Earth-bound monsters annihilate the entire planet.